CS257-S25/git-lab-Starchaser158/README.md

 Created: 4/9/25
-Test repository for Git Lab
+Test repository for Git Lab,
+Has a list of favorite foods and hobbies.